By Mehmet Kurtkaya, First Published on January 3, 2018 Updated May 5, 2019

 How I proved that Ugur Turks / Hurrians were the founders of Ancient Greece

-The legacy of the Scythians can be found in historic records as well as Pre-Greek city name in Turkey and Greece as well as the Middle East.
+The legacy of the Scythians can be found in ancient records as well as Pre-Greek city names in Turkey and Greece as well as the Middle East.

-Kassite people who invaded Sumer lands after Babylonian conquest were also shown in my book to be related to Oguz.
+Kassite people who invaded Sumer lands after Babylonian conquest were also shown in my book to be related to Oguz / Oğaz.

 Az > Oğaz > Gaz > Kas > Kassite

-Great Work of Russian Researchers Norm Kisamov and Anatole Klyosov on Turkic HistoryScythians were not Indo-European.
+Great Work of Russian Researchers Norm Kisamov and Anatole Klyosov on Turkic HistoryScythians were not Indo-European originally, they intermingled with the Indo-Europeans / Indo-Iranians.
 This fact is clearly shown and proven in Kisamov's great articles.
-Anatole Klyosov has accomplished important work regarding the migrations of people in Eurasia, Middle East and North Africa that would support many of the ideas about the origins of civilizations put forth in my website and books.
+Anatole Klyosov has accomplished important work regarding the migrations of the people in Eurasia, Middle East and North Africa that would support many of the ideas about the origins of civilizations put forth in my website and books.